 Upon joining Dade Legal Aid, she researched and wrote “Achieving Independence,” the Road to Independence Training Manual for judges and attorneys representing youth aging out of foster (“TYP”).
 Ms. Weisburd worked as an Advance Staff Member for Vice President Al Gore and the Clinton/Gore 1996 Presidential Campaign and as an Associate at Hunton & Williams in Atlanta.
 Ms. Weisburd served as a board member of the City of Miami Beach Commission for Women and is an active member of the community.
 She is licensed in Florida and Georgia.

 Mr. Paulson graduated from St. Thomas University School of Law in 2004 and has practiced public interest law since 2005.
 He has worked in Dade Legal Aid’s Miami Beach Domestic Violence Department in the Miami Beach Police Station and in Dade Legal Aid’s Downtown Miami location under the Victims of Crime Act Project.
 He handles a high-volume practice specializing in domestic violence and family law matters and has represented victims in over 1,000 bench trials.
-In addition to representing victims of Domestic Violence, Sexual Violence, Dating Violence and Repeat Violence in Permanent Restraining Order hearings, Mr. Paulson trains and supervises new attorneys, pro bono attorneys and certified legal interns.
+In addition to representing victims of Domestic Violence, Sexual Violence, Dating Violence and Repeat Violence in Permanent Restraining Order hearings, Mr. Paulson serves as Director of Litigation, training and supervising staff attorneys, volunteers and certified legal interns.
 He also participates in outreach programs with training service providers, victim advocates and police officers.
 He is a Past-President of the South Miami-Kendall Bar Association and Board President of WeCare of South Dade, Inc. Mr. Paulson is admitted to practice in the Middle and Southern Districts of Florida and is fluent in Spanish.
 In his free time, he is a talented musician and aviator.